 Two programming methods are available: a software programming package and a handheld programmer.
-The software and the handheld programmer support RLL (Relay Ladder Logic) and RLLPLUS (STAGE) programming.
+The software and the handheld programmer support RLL (Relay Ladder Logic) and RLL^{PLUS} (STAGE) programming.

-DirectSOFT Programming for Windows

-The DL105 Micro PLC can be programmed with one of the most advanced programming packages in the industry - - DirectSOFT, a Windows-based software package that supports familiar features such as cut-and-paste between applications, point-and-click editing, viewing and editing multiple application programs at the same time, etc. DirectSOFT universally supports the DirectLOGIC CPU families.
+DirectSOFT Programming for Windows[TM] The DL105 Micro PLC can be programmed with one of the most advanced programming packages in the industry --DirectSOFT5.
+This is the most recent version of DirectSOFT, a Windows-based software package that supports familiar features such as cut-and-paste between applications, point-and-click editing, viewing and editing multiple application programs at the same time, etc. DirectSOFT universally supports the DirectLOGIC CPU families.
 This means that you can use the same DirectSOFT package to program DL05, DL06, DL105, DL205, DL305, DL405 or any new CPU we may add to our product line.
 (Upgrade software may be required for new CPUs as they become available.)